gorgonia/gorgonia.github.io/content/tutorials/mnist.md

 This a step by step tutorial to build and train a convolution neural network on the MNIST dataset.

-The complete code can be found in the `examples` directory of the main Gorgonia repository.
+The complete code can be found in the `examples` directory of the principal Gorgonia repository.
 The goal of this tutorial is to explain in detail the code.
-Further explanation on how it works can be found in the book [Go Machine Learning Projects](https://www.packtpub.com/eu/big-data-and-business-intelligence/go-machine-learning-projects)
+Further explanation of how it works can be found in the book [Go Machine Learning Projects](https://www.packtpub.com/eu/big-data-and-business-intelligence/go-machine-learning-projects)

 ### The dataset